 You can choose to automatically exclude the prospect when an email hard bounces:

-Navigate to the Settings > Mails > Bounces & Out-of-offcie Replies page.
+Navigate to the Settings > Emails > Bounces & Out-of-offcie Replies page.

 Activate the Add to exclusion list on hard bounce option.

 You can add an exit rule to your workflow to automatically remove prospects from the flow if an email to them hard bounced.